Ford is testing safety tech allowing bikes, e-scooters to ‘talk’ to cars

 For instance, Ford is testing it out as part of its existing advanced driver-assistance system, something that could be used in addition to sensors on a car to detect and avoid objects.
 The automaker acquired Spin, an e-scooter company, for a reported $100 million in 2018, and e-scooter riders represent a growing part of its mobility business.

 The bicycle manufacturer Trek is adding sensors to detachable taillights that could trigger an “interruptive” flashing light pattern meant to alert motorists.
-The company says it is visible at all times of the day, and it claims studies show that it could decrease bike-related accidents by 33 percent.
+The company says the light is visible at all times of the day and claims studies show that it could decrease bike-related accidents by 33 percent.

 The prototype announcements come as cities roll out more bike lanes, giving people more space to commute amid the ongoing pandemic.
 It also trails a micromobility boom in which cities, including D.C., implemented e-scooter regulations as people embraced ride-sharing alternatives.